Becoming an Irish citizen through naturalisation

 - Citizenship through the Foreign Births Register

 All applications to become a naturalised Irish citizen are decided by Immigration Service Delivery (ISD) on behalf of the Minister for Justice.
 The Minister has absolute discretion as to whether or not to grant naturalisation.
-The Minister considers a range of information available in order to make a decision on an application for naturalisation.
+The Minister considers a range of information available to decide on an application for naturalisation.

-You must use the most up-to-date versions of the application forms on the Immigration Service Delivery website.
 There is an application fee of €175.
-If your application is successful, you may have to pay a further fee up to €950 (see ‘Certification fees’ below for exceptions to this fee).
+If your application is successful, you may have to pay a further fee of up to €950 (see ‘Certification fees’ below for exceptions to this fee).

 Citizenship for a spouse of an Irish citizen